Reben80/Data110-32213/README.md

 ## Weekly Overview

 ### [Week 1: Introduction to Data Visualization and Effective Communication](week1.md)
 - **Summary**: Introduction to the course and syllabus.
 Focus on effective communication and documentation.
-Learn to collect and visualize data using Google Sheets..
+Learn to collect and visualize data using Python.

 ### [Week 2: Data Visualization with Google Sheets and Introduction to Google Colab and Python Basics](week2.md)
 - **Summary**: